Ovyerus/gfh/README.md

 `ssh-keygen -t ed25519-sk -O resident`, but there are better guides online if you need some different stuff.

+If you don't own multiple FIDO keys/only use one resident SSH key, then you more than likely do not need to use gfh.
+This tool has a very niche use case due to Git not supporting multiple `signingkey`s.
+If you only use one resident SSH key for signing your commits, you can just use that config option without gfh.

 ## Usage

 The simplest way to add your keys to gfh is via `gfh -a`.
 This will prompt you